CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial3B_Geocoding.md

 ![Antebellum Map]

-#### Optional Next Steps

-**If you want a tally of how many papers appeared in each city:**

-Use the GroupStats plugin.
-First install the plugin by navigating to Plugins >> Manage and Install Plugins.
-Search for the `GroupStats` plugin.

-It will be in the `Vector` menu.

-Navigate to Vector >> GroupStats >> GroupStats.
-Select the Antebellum layer.

-From the fields list, drag the city_states field into the "rows" box.
-Also drag the city_states field into the "value" box.

-Drag the "count" option into the "value" box (below the field you put in there).
-Click "calculate" and a table will appear on the left.
-To save the output, navigate to Data >> Save all to CSV File.
-Name your file AntebellumNewspaperCounts.

-![Delete fields]

-**If you want to know how many papers were in each county** (maybe to make a chloropleth map)

-Use the Vector >> Analysis Tools >> Points in Polygon AS WE DID IN TUTORIAL XXXXX

 ______________________________________________________________________________________________________________

 Tutorial written by Michelle McSweeney, for *Mapping for the Urban Humanities*, a intensive workshop for Columbia University faculty taught in Summer 2018 by the [Center for Spatial Research](http://c4sr.columbia.edu).
 More information about the course is available [here](http://c4sr.columbia.edu/courses/mapping-urban-humanities-summer-bootcamp).